Automating-GIS-processes/site/source/index.rst

 Contents
 --------
-*Lesson content, readings and due dates are subject to change*
+*Lesson materials are updated on these pages each week on Monday*

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Course information

    course-info/course-info